Frequently asked questions about changing your address online.

-Where does the information about my electricity use and the outdoor temperature come from?
+Where does the information on my electricity use and the outdoor temperature come from?

 If you have a next-generation meter, it automatically records and sends us your electricity use every day.
 To determine your daily use, we take the last number received each day and subtract the last number from the day before.
-The result of this calculation is obtained overnight and each morning you can check how much electricity you used the previous day.
+The result of this calculation is obtained overnight, meaning that each morning you can check how much electricity you used the previous day.

 If you have a non-communicating meter, your meter is read every 60 days or so.
 To establish your electricity use during this period, we take the latest reading and subtract the previous reading.
 We then calculate your average daily consumption to determine your monthly electricity use.